Back to the Future: Critical response

 Back to the Future received generally positive reviews from critics.
 Most reviewers agreed Back to the Future was among the year's most entertaining films, partly because of its focus on storytelling instead of pure spectacle.
-Attansio and Gene Siskel argued that while Back to the Future appeared to be "everything wrong" with youth-targeted films, it successfully subverted expectations by focusing on a relatable narrative with an emotional core, and employed irreverent, good-natured humor.
+Paul Attanasio and Gene Siskel argued that while Back to the Future appeared to be "everything wrong" with youth-targeted films, it successfully subverted expectations by focusing on a relatable narrative with an emotional core, and employed irreverent, good-natured humor.
 They, alongside Richard Corliss, agreed that it would endure because it offered something for children and adults.
 Some reviewers, such as Corliss and Leonard Maltin agreed that the exposition-heavy opening was Back to the Future's weakest part, but led into a stronger half filled with "wit", "wonder", "comic epiphany", and original ideas.

 Dave Kehr remarked that Gale and Zemeckis were among the first generation of filmmakers openly influenced by growing up on televised entertainment, and their inspirations are evident throughout.
 The Hollywood Reporter said that despite Spielberg's producer role, it was Zemeckis's vision, being more subtle, gentler, and "less noisy".
 Some reviewers compared it favorably to the 1946 fantasy drama It's a Wonderful Life, which offered a similar premise of a central character changing his future.
 Roger Ebert said the film offered humanity, charm, humor, and many surprises that were among its "greatest pleasures".
 Sheila Benson was more critical; she found Back to the Future to be overproduced and underdeveloped, featuring a hollow ending focused on materialistic rewards and lacking tension because Marty's success never seemed in doubt.
 Siskel countered that the tension came from defying the expectations of a typical time travel film by making the past mutable and the future uncertain.
 Paul Attanasio criticized some aspects that seemed to be "mechanically" designed to create the broadest audience appeal.

 The cast performances were generally well received, particularly those of Fox, Lloyd, Thompson, and Glover.
 Reviewers consistently praised Fox's "appealing" performance, although some believed Lloyd's performance outshone the rest.
 Kehr and Attanasio considered his uncontrolled performance and unique "intensity" a tribute to mad scientist characters, portrayed by the likes of Sid Caesar and John Belushi, while creating the definitive scientist archetype for modern audiences.
 In contrast, Vincent Canby and Variety's review said that Thompson's "deceptively passionate" performance and Glover's bumbling-to-confident character provided Back to the Future's standout performances.
 Some reviewers considered the use of Libyan terrorists, an actual fear at the time, to be in poor taste.

+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.